safiqul/DRTP-v25/README.md

 > Note we're not going to use the R flag in our assignment, we'll set the value to 0

-### Connection establishment and tear down
+### Connection establishment

 A sender initiates a three-way handshake with the receiver (similar to TCP) to establish a reliable connection.
-A sender first sends an empty packet with the syn flag ON.
-A server then responds with packet with SYN and ACK flags set, and a reciever window value of 15 and establishes the connection.
+A sender first sends an empty packet with the `SYN` flag ON.
+A server then responds with packet with `SYN` and `ACK` flags set, and a reciever window value of 15 and establishes the connection.
 Upon receiving syn-ack packet, a sender sends ack to the server and adjusts its sending window based on the receiver window value.

+> **NOTE** A sender should not exceed the receiver’s window.
+The sending window should be the minimum of the sender’s window (specified by the `-w` flag) and the receiver’s window (sent by the server in the syn-ack packet).

+### Connection tear down

+A two-way handshake is used to close the connection.
+A sender initiates connection teardown with the receiver by sending a packet with the `FIN` flag ON.
+This signals that the sender has no more data to send.
+The receiver responds with a packet that has both `FIN` and `ACK` flags set, acknowledging the sender’s request and indicating that it is also ready to close the connection.
+The connection is then terminated.

 ### Reliability function

 You will implement Go-Back-N (GBN()) reliability function.

-Go-Back-N (GBN()): sender implements the Go-Back-N strategy using a fixed window size of 3 (default case if not changed by `-w` flag) packets to transfer data.
+Go-Back-N (GBN()): A sender implements the Go-Back-N strategy using a fixed window size of 3 (default case if not changed by `-w` flag) packets to transfer data.
 The sequence numbers represent packets, i.e. packet 1 is numbered 1, packet 2 is numbered 2 and so on.
 If no ACK packet is received within a given timeout (choose a default value: 400ms, use socket.settimeout() function), all packets that have not previously been acknowledged are assumed to be lost and they are retransmitted.
 A receiver passes on data in order and if packets arrive at the receiver in the wrong order, this indicates packet loss or reordering in the network.
 The DRTP receiver should in such cases not acknowledge anyting and may discard these packets.

 See textbook and lecture slides for more details.